monikakaron/monikakaron.github.io/_posts/2022-10-03-Testing a whole different world.md

 ![Thinking stitch](/assets/images/Stich.jpg){: .align-left}

-_Post from Amazon.com_
+_Photo from Amazon.com_

-Now, I am a very _**very stubborn**_ person (my children will go in as guarantees for that) and that is something that probably will help me a _looong way_ through this journey.
+Now, I am a very, _**very stubborn**_ person (my children will go in as guarantees for that) and that is something that probably will help me a _looong way_ through this journey.
 I do have an idea what I want to learn and why, but I am really really **_a newbee_**!

 First, I need to give a lot of cred to my baby brother that believes in me and just say..**_"of course you will make it, no probs sis!_** And then he starts to describe, explain, come with suggestions...and so forth...